Heritage Revitalization Agreement Policy Refresh

 • Does the Refresh affect current HRA applications?

-The City is not accepting new HRA applications in the Queen’s Park Heritage Conservation Area for the duration of the Refresh.
-However, new applications are being accepted in other neighbourhoods.
+From June 2021 until September 11, 2023, the City was not accepting new HRA applications in the Queen’s Park Heritage Conservation Area while the HRA Refresh work was undertaken.
+However, with the delay to the Refresh program, this suspension of new applications in Queen's Park has now been removed.
+New applications have continued to be accepted in other neighbourhoods.
 The results of the Refresh will not be applied retroactively to current projects, which will continue being reviewed under the original program they applied to.

 When will the HRA Refresh be completed?